Eir vs Sky vs Virgin Media vs Vodafone – how do they compare?

 2. What does it cost?

-It’s a 12-month contract and costs €44.98 a month for the first year and €79.98 per month thereafter.
+It’s a 12-month contract and costs €44.99 a month for the first year and €95.98 per month thereafter.
+However the follow-on price will go up by the rate of inflation plus 3% every April.

-Eir usually charges an activation fee of up to €50 but does waive this from time to time.
+Eir usually charges an activation fee of €50 but does waive this from time to time while it also often runs €50 cashback offers.
+So check our site regularly.

 3. What's special about this plan?

-And now, after Eir and Apple have joined forces, it’ll also contain Eir’s TV service, which includes HD as standard and over 60 live TV channels like RTE, BBC, Channel 4, and Virgin Media.
+And now, after Eir and Apple joined forces, it’ll also contain Eir’s TV service, which includes HD as standard and over 60 live TV channels like RTE, BBC, Channel 4, and Virgin Media.

-Through the Apple TV app store you can also easily download and view the RTE Player and All 4 Player and more (meaning you can catch up on some shows you couldn't record) while there's a handy seven-day catch-up feature.
+Through the Apple TV app store you can also easily download and view the RTE Player and Channel 4 Player and more (meaning you can catch up on some shows you couldn't record) while there's a handy seven-day catch-up feature.

 Sky